PhilipGibbs/Lebesgue/Upper.md

 The sixteen cases will be labelled according to the four areas that the curve enters the interior of e.g. _F'B'AD'_ means the case where it must enter the triangles  _F'_,_B'_, _A_, _D'_

-### Cases where curve cannot enter the two regions
+### Cases where curve cannot enter the three regions

 First we will deal with simple cases where no reflections are required.
 The region _Aii_ is entirely within the area _A_.
 If curve does not enter the _A'_ then it enters _D'_.
 If an arc is drawn from the corner of this region an extra area area can be added to _A'_ in the same way that the area _Ci_ was added to _C_.
 When _A'_ is extended in this was _Aii_ will always be insde that area.
 The region _Eii_ is entirely wihtin the area _E'_.
 Therefore any cases where the curve does not pass within the interior of _E'_ and not within the area of either _A_ or _A'_ then the curve is covered for this case.
 This is true for 6 of the 16 cases where it enters _D'_ or _D_ and _B'_, i.e. cases _F'B'AD'_, _F'B'DD'_, _C'B'AD'_, _C'B'DD'_, _F'B'DA'_ and _C'B'DA'_.